Getting Even Tension When Weaving Tapestry

 3.)
 Adjust your tension after warping if necessary.
 This doesn’t happen very often, but sometimes you warp your loom and realize your left warps are tighter than your right warps or there are some looser warps in the middle of the piece.
 If this happens, it might mean you didn’t follow tip number two.
 But don’t worry, it can be fixed!
 Once you’ve finished warping, you can adjust the evenness of your tension by pulling on individual warp threads to even out the slack.

 Still dealing with a tapestry loom that makes it difficult to get even tension?
-Click below to get personalized help choosing which Mirrix is best for you!
+Click here to get a free loom recommendation!